$300 weekly unemployment benefits: situation in states across the US

 Which states are ending the $300 bonus?

 The Trump-backed LWA benefits were approved to run for six weeks starting retroactively on 1 August.
-Arizona was the first state to send out the $300 bonus on 17 August but has now depleted its funds.
+Arizona was the first state to send out the $300 bonus on 17 August.
 A total of 49 states were approved for the LWA.

 The states that already received and sent out the funds to unemployment recipients have now reached their six weeks, meaning they will soon run out of funds.

-The government also called on each state to provide an additional $100, for a total of $400 per week in enhanced unemployment pay, but most states rejected the option to pay the $100 top-up, only 3 states Kentucky, Montana and West Virginia paid out the extra funds.
+The government also called on each state to provide an additional $100, for a total of $400 per week in enhanced unemployment pay, but most states rejected the option to pay the $100 top-up.

 These are the states that announced the end of the $300 bonus: Texas, Utah, Iowa, Florida, California, Arizona, Alabama, Georgia, Montana, North Carolina, Tennessee, Louisiana, West Virginia, Oklahoma, Idaho, New Hampshire, Missouri.

-The last states to distribute the $300 federal benefit will be sending the payments over the coming weeks, either in weekly deposits or in one lump-payment of $1,800.
+The states that have not yet distributed the $300 federal benefit should be sending the payments in the coming weeks, either in weekly deposits or in one lump-payment of $1,800.
 South Dakota was the only state to choose not to apply for the assistance.